Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Analysis and Discussion

-As another example of subsystems combining in a linear and separable manner, the $T_1$ sequence is worth returning to for a focussed analysis on the predictions made by different subsystems of overlapping qubits.
-For this case, the single qubit results for individual neighbouring qubits, which provided very accurate and reliable behaviours, can be compared to the results obtained by 2-qubit subsystems comprised of those individual neighbours, as well as separate 2-qubit subsystems which overlap.
+As another example of subsystems combining in a linear and separable manner, the $T_1$ sequence is worth returning to for a focused analysis of the predictions made by different subsystems of overlapping qubits.
+For this case, the single-qubit results for individual neighbouring qubits, which provided very accurate and reliable behaviours, can be compared to the results obtained by 2-qubit subsystems comprising those individual neighbours, as well as separate 2-qubit subsystems which overlap.
 This analysis goes one step larger to the 3-qubit system as well for an additional comparison point of the predicted hardware parameters and behaviours.
-For an example of the specifics of this kind of procedure, the first 3 qubits (indexed as 0, 1, and 2) of a 5-qubit system were analysed and optimised to extract parameters which agreed accurately with the claimed values, within a small margin of error which justifies the use of optimisation.
-Then two sets of 2-qubit subsystems, focussed on qubits 0 \& 1 and 1 \& 2 respectively, went through the optimisation process to produce values comparable with the single qubit case as well as the doubly predicted qubit 1 parameters.
+For an example of the specifics of this kind of procedure, the first 3 qubits (indexed as 0, 1, and 2) of a 5-qubit system were analysed and optimised to extract parameters which agreed accurately with the claimed values, within a small margin of error, which justifies the use of optimisation.
+Then two sets of 2-qubit subsystems, focused on qubits (0,1) and (1,2) respectively, went through the optimisation process to produce values comparable with the single-qubit case as well as the doubly predicted qubit 1 parameters.
 These 3 qubits comprised the final overall system to investigate the scalability of this method.

 The results that this procedure produced, as seen in \Cref{tab:1_qubit_results,,tab:2_qubit_results,,tab:3_qubit_results}, were very promising in that the single-qubit results demonstrated excellent accuracy compared to the observed data, while these results were replicated by the 2-qubit subsystems, which were internally consistent, and finally by the 3-qubit system to confirm this accurate extraction.